|Country Number (6)||1965||FIRST and SECOND WAVE|

 On Friday, 19 August 1977, The Times of Malta ran a full page feature about the series – some two years before it actually returned to the airwaves.
 The article – "DR WHO COULD BE MAKING HIS LAST TRIP IN 2011" – (see below) featured an interview with then-producer Philip Hinchcliffe, and made the interesting comment that given the Doctor has only thirteen lives, the series could come to a natural end in 2011!

-Thirteen years after the Hartnells had aired, two years after The Times of Malta article, and while the first ten or so Target books were on bookshop shelves, an 18-week run of Jon Pertwee stories in colour commenced on Friday, 20 April 1979, at 6.30pm, running until 17 August 1979.
+Thirteen years after the Hartnells had aired, two years after The Times of Malta article, and while the first twenty or so of the above books were on bookshop shelves, an 18-week run of Jon Pertwee stories in colour commenced on Friday, 20 April 1979, at 6.30pm, running until 17 August 1979.
 As noted above, Malta purchased only four of the nine available Pertwee stories that the BBC was selling in full colour.